 Fender guitars produce brighter tones, while Epiphone models sound warmer and darker.
-Because of their signature sound, Fender guitars are better for blues and jazz.
-While Epiphone guitars, with their more powerful pickups, are better for rock and metal.
+Because of their signature sound, Fender models are better for blues and jazz.
+While Epiphone guitars, with more powerful pickups, are better for rock and metal.

-Fender guitars are also more comfortable to play because their models are lighter, but Epiphones have more detailed aesthetics and a shorter scale length.
+Fenders are also more comfortable to play because their models are lighter.
+But Epiphones have more detailed aesthetics and a shorter scale length.

-So which one should you choose?
-This article will cover all that and more to help you make an informed decision for your next guitar purchase.
+So which one should you choose when it comes to Fender vs Epiphone?
+This article will cover all that and more!
+All to help you make an informed decision for your next guitar purchase.

 History of Fender and Epiphone Guitars

-Before we dive into the specifics, let’s first take a look at the history of both guitar brands and how they still fare to this day.
+Before we dive into the specifics, let’s first take a look at the history of both guitar brands!
+We can then see how they still fare to this day.

-The history of Fender guitars started with Leo Fender, who turned his radio shop into a musical instruments business.
+The history of this company started with a man named Leo Fender.
+He turned his radio shop into a musical instruments business.
 In 1954, Fender released the Stratocaster.
-This guitar made the Fender company worth millions of dollars and essentially put an iconic status to Leo in the music world.
+This guitar made the company worth millions of dollars!
+It essentially put an iconic status to Leo in the music world.

 The original Fender company was sold to CBS in 1965 for $13 million.
 Years later, the company started acquiring other guitar brands, including Squier.
 Since 1982, Fender has used the Squier brand to make more affordable variants of their guitars.

-The company created this strategy to compete with Stratocaster imitations that were beginning to steal sales.
+The company created this strategy to compete with Stratocaster imitations.
+There were so many being made that they were beginning to steal sales.

-Epiphone is another American household name in the world of musical instruments, which had its early start in 1873.
-Anastasios Stathopoulos founded the Epiphone brand in Smyrna, Ottoman Empire, and later moved the business to New York City in 1908.
+Epiphone is another American household name in the world of musical instruments.
+But it had its early start in 1873.
+Anastasios Stathopoulos founded the Epiphone brand in Smyrna, Ottoman Empire.
+He later moved the business to New York City in 1908.

-Anastasios’ son, Epaminondas Stathopoulos, took over the musical instruments manufacturing business in 1928 and named the company “Epiphone”, a combination of his nickname “Epi” and the suffix “phone,” which means voice in Greek.
+Anastasios’ son, Epaminondas Stathopoulos, took over the musical instruments manufacturing business in 1928.
+He then named the company Epiphone.
+A combination of his nickname Epi and the suffix phone, which means voice in Greek.

 Epiphone’s main rival, Gibson, bought the company in 1957.
-Gibson and Epiphone were the leading guitar brands in the arch-top guitar market before the two merged in the late 1950s.
+Gibson and Epiphone were the leading brands in the arch-top guitar market.
+At least before the two merged in the late 1950s.

-When the company released the Epiphone version of the famous Les Paul in 1989, they started being known as the maker of cheaper versions of flagship Gibson models.
+The company released the Epiphone version of the famous Les Paul in 1989.
+They started being known as the maker of cheaper versions of flagship Gibson models.

 Differences Between Fender vs Epiphone Guitars

-Many guitar players like to compare Fender and Epiphone guitars because both brands release great guitar models.
-If you have ever wondered which of the brands offers better products, these considerations might help you pick the one that will suit you best.
+Many players like to compare Fender and Epiphone guitars.
+This is because both brands release great instruments!
+Have you ever wondered which of the brands offers better products?
+Then these considerations might help you pick the one that will suit you best.

-Fender guitars produce bright tones that are almost bell like.
-These guitars were designed for clean tones and even to this day are best suited for this style.
-Guitars like the Fender Stratocaster are also very versatile, as they offer a 5-way pickup switch for many sounds.
+Fender guitars produce bright tones that are almost bell-like.
+These instruments were designed for clean tones and even to this day are best suited for this style.
+Guitars like the Fender Stratocaster are also very versatile.
+They offer a 5-way pickup switch for many sounds.

-Epiphone guitars have a deeper and warmer tone, but are also designed for a completely different type of sound.
-They are equipped with humbucker pickups more often and are also great for high gain and distortion.
+Epiphone guitars have a deeper and warmer tone.
+But they are also designed for a completely different type of sound.
+They are equipped with humbucker pickups more often.
+These are also great for high gain and distortion.

-Fender guitars are known to be high quality and durable.
-Their USA made models are costly, but they include some of the best wood and hardware choices available.
-They are also on top of quality assurance to make sure any guitar that leaves their plant are going to provide an amazing experience.
+Fenders are known to be high-quality and durable.
+Their USA-made models are costly!
+But they include some of the best wood and hardware choices available.
+They are also on top of quality assurance!
+This is to make sure any guitar that leaves their plant is going to provide an amazing experience.

-Epiphone has come a long way from being a classic guitar brand in their own right to its association with budget models.
+Epiphone has come a long way from being a classic brand!
+They release great instruments but are a more budget-friendly option.
 In the last few years, their guitar quality has reached a new level, even though they are so affordable.

-And although Epiphone is known for making inexpensive variants of Gibson products, the build quality is on par to match Fenders of the same price point.
+Epiphone is known for making inexpensive variants of Gibson products.
+But the build quality is on par to match Fenders of the same price point.
 Doing minor tweaks on Epiphone guitars can also be worth the effort if you want to get the sound you want.

 Check out our Fender vs Gibson comparison here!